 - Human papillomavirus (HPV)

-Your doctor also talks to you bout your sex life, risk levels, and how to protect yourself from STDs.
+During an STD screening, your doctor also talks to you about your sex life, risk levels, and how to protect yourself from STDs.
 You can ask questions about your condition and treatment options during your consultation.

 Our urologist team operates out of several offices and a surgical center to serve the needs of all Northern Georgia residents.